YinHk-myProgram/algorithm/dynamic programming/README.md

 Dynamic programming, on the other hand, finds the optimal solution to subproblems and then makes an informed choice to combine the results of those subproblems to find the most optimum solution.

-Remember, dynamic programming should not be confused with recursion.
+**Remember, dynamic programming should not be confused with recursion**.

 **Recursion** is a way of finding the solution by expressing the value of a function in terms of other values of that function directly or indirectly and such function is called a recursive function.
 It follows a top-down approach.